django/deps/draft/0006-channels.rst

 and code around WebSockets that has brought it as far as it has today for normal HTTP and view code.

-Thus, Channels' goal is to create a single, unified interface for Django developers to write their applications against (the consumer and routing model shown above), and to provide a good abstraction that allows extension and adaptation of the underlying coordination logic by end-users, specialists, or the project itself in the future (ASGI).
+Thus, channels' goal is to create a single, unified interface for Django developers to write their applications against (the consumer and routing model shown above), and to provide a good abstraction that allows extension and adaptation of the underlying coordination logic by end-users, specialists, or the project itself in the future (ASGI).

-Like the rest of Django, we cannot hope to satisfy everyone's needs, and in particular it is unlikely Channels could be used as-is at huge scale; however, no generic component survives that trip, and any resulting code always ends up very company- and situation-specific.
+Like the rest of Django, we cannot hope to satisfy everyone's needs, and in particular it is unlikely channels could be used as-is at huge scale; however, no generic component survives that trip, and any resulting code always ends up very company- and situation-specific.